sgalizia/sa-2018-landing-page/P08-Grid-System/content.md

 # Responsiveness

 Up to this point, we've only addressed content for browsers with width of >1170px.
-But what happens if someone is viewing our landing page on thier phone?
+But what happens if someone is viewing our landing page on their phone?
 Or what if their browser is positioned so that the browser width is small?

 For our current website, our layout would break and be practically unreadable: